-Statute of Limitations for a NYS Tax Warrant
+Statute of Limitations for an NYS Tax Warrant

 The State of New York issues tax warrants for debts.
 This is the New York State equivalent of an IRS Federal Tax Lien.
 The difference is New York is more aggressive in collecting on the warrant.
 The IRS will try to collect too, but often New York comes first.
 Once a return is filed, the statute of limitations to add an additional assessment for the State of New York is 3 years, 6 years in the case of abusive tax avoidance transactions

 So What is the NYS Tax Warrant Statute of Limitations?

 20 years.
 The State of New York has 20 years from the date a warrant could have been filed to collect on a tax debt.
 This is double the ten years given for the IRS Collection Statute Expiration Date.
 NYS will be actively trying to collect while IRS debts are already expired.
 For assessing additional debt, NYS generally has 3 years.

 How to Prevent NY State Tax Levies and Garnishments After a Tax Warrant Is Issued?

 The NYS Department of Taxation and Finance will place your case into collections when you owe a tax debt.
 They issue the tax warrant before actually coming to take any property, garnish your paycheck, or levy your bank account.
 The tax warrant is issued after correspondence is received regarding the debt.
 Letters will state that you need to pay off the debt or make arrangements or a tax warrant will be issued.
 If the balance is high enough, a tax warrant will be issued even if you get into a payment plan.

-Your Options For Dealing With a NYS Tax Warrant
+Your Options For Dealing With an NYS Tax Warrant

-New York State has three main options when it comes to your back due tax debt:
+New York State has three main options when it comes to your back due to tax debt:

-- Payment Plan – You enter into a payment plan to pay off the back due debt.
+- Payment Plan – You enter into a payment plan to pay off the back due to debt.

 - Hardship – Your case is placed into temporary hardship because you cannot afford to pay.